gGouleas/JavaExercises/Project_PrivateSchool/README.md

-This is a project that holds various data about a school.
+This is a project that holds and prints various data about a school.